-- Do NOT apply hydrogen peroxide to incision sites.
-Keep postop dressings in place until follow-up. - DO NOT soak in baths, jacuzzis or hot tubs until all incisions have fully healed. - DO NOT take Aspirin, Ibuprofen, Naproxen or other blood thinners until your surgeon advises you it is safe. - Do NOT apply heating pads or ice packs to the treated areas unless otherwise instructed by your surgeon.
+- DO NOT apply hydrogen peroxide to incision sites.
+Keep postop dressings in place until follow-up. - DO NOT soak in baths, jacuzzies or hot tubs until all incisions have fully healed. - DO NOT take Aspirin, Ibuprofen, Naproxen, or other blood thinners until your surgeon advises you it is safe. - DO NOT apply heating pads or ice packs to the treated areas unless otherwise instructed by your surgeon.

-EMERGENCY SITUATIONS - WHEN TO CALL THE OFFICE OR GO TO THE HOSPITAL
+EMERGENCY SITUATIONS - WHEN TO CALL THE OFFICE (703-481-0002) OR GO TO THE HOSPITAL

-- Signs of Infection.
-Spreading redness, worsening swelling, increased drainage or drainage of pus, worsening pain and warmth at incision site.
-Temperature over 101 degrees Fahrenheit. - Excessive Bleeding.
-If the dressings are saturated with bright red blood and you are having to make very frequent dressing changes. - Other Emergency Situations.
-Shortness of breath or difficulty breathing, chest pain, lightheadedness that does not quickly resolve, severe vomiting, pain or asymmetric swelling in your legs.
+- Signs of Infection: Spreading redness, worsening swelling, increased drainage or drainage of pus, worsening pain, warmth at incision site and temperature over 101°F. - Excessive Bleeding: If the dressings are saturated with bright red blood and you are having to make very frequent dressing changes. - Other Emergency Situations: Shortness of breath or difficulty breathing, chest pain, lightheadedness that does not quickly resolve, severe vomiting, pain, or asymmetric swelling in your legs.